HUSKY: Humanoid Skateboarding System via Physics-Aware Whole-Body Control

 We define a skateboarding cycle of 6 seconds with a hybrid phase structure, including a pushing phase (40\%), a foot-mounting transition phase (10\%), a steering phase (45\%), and a dismounting transition phase (5\%).
-All policies are trained on an NVIDIA RTX 5080 server, with each iteration taking approximately 2–3 seconds.
+The phase variable $\Phi \in [0,1)$ is divided into Pushing $[0,0.4]$, Mounting $[0.4,0.5]$, Steering $[0.5,0.95]$, and Dismounting $[0.95,1.0)$.
+All parallel envs initialize from Pushing, with rewards computed according to the active phase.
+The RL policies are trained on an NVIDIA RTX 5080 server, with each iteration taking approximately 2–3 seconds.
+The tracking-based baseline follows DeepMimic~\cite{peng2018deepmimic} style, while the gait-based uses a periodic gait clock~\cite{TienKungLab2024}.
 Training a policy for real-world deployment requires roughly 20 hours in total.
 The PPO hyperparameters used are summarized in Table~\ref{tab:ppo_params}.